BlockScope/blockscope/CampHog/static/b/index.md

 * Ensuring quality; testing what works now and discovering new failures.
 * Assessing, prototyping and recommending a stack.
 * Mentoring, coaching and training.
+* Contributing fixes, raising, commenting on and triaging issues.
+* Automating builds and deployments.

 Who we are;